skedgo/tripgo-api/docs/extensions.md

 The TripGo API can be extended in the following ways:

 1. Unlock transport modes, regions and real-time data from services that require you to first accept their terms or acquire API credentials.
-2. Add new transport modes through our TSP Connectors (coming soon).
+2. Add new transport modes through our TSP Connectors.
 3. Add new regions through our Region Connectors (coming soon).